Friday, December 28, 2012

 1991 Lawrie reading on cruise ship

-When Lawrie and I started traveling together about a bazillion years ago, we had a luggage problem; one suitcase for clothes, and one suitcase just for books.
+When Lawrie and I started travelling together about a bazillion years ago, we had a luggage problem; one suitcase for clothes, and one suitcase just for books.
 We both were voracious readers, chewing through novels, magazines, and newspapers at a great rate.
 There is nothing quite as enjoyable as reading a good book on a chilly winter’s night with a crackling fire burning in the fireplace and a favourite beverage close to hand.

 1957 Grade one reader

-My earliest memories of reading include a set of sixteen large books that my parents had purchased from a traveling salesman who visited our isolated mining-town residence.
-The first book started off with nursery rhymes and each one after had progressively more difficult and complex stories.
-In between reading those books my three sisters and I feasted on novels featuring Trixie Beldon, Nancy Drew, and the Hardy Boys.
-By the time I was nine my dad insisted I read two of his favourite non-fiction books; The People of the Deer by Farley Mowat, and the Miracle at Springhill by Leonard Lerner.
-(The latter book was about the 1958 Springhill Nova Scotia mining disaster where 175 coalminers were trapped in an underground earthquake.
+By the time I was nine, my dad insisted I read two of his favourite non-fiction books: The People of the Deer by Farley Mowat, and The Miracle at Springhill by Leonard Lerner.
+(The latter book was about the 1958 Springhill, Nova Scotia mining disaster, where 175 coal miners were trapped in an underground earthquake.
 More than half of the men perished.
 It was pretty intense reading for a nine-year-old.
 It left a lasting impression on me.)

 1987 Another vacation - another dozen books!